alexwang19/alexwang19.github.io/docs/installation_docs.md

   * Copy the generated commands and execute them from the directory where the static-helm-values.yaml is located to install Sysdig.
 * At this stage, you can also download the form input values and save them for future use.
   * This file can be uploaded with the "Choose File" option in the form.
+* NOTE: This form needs to be filled out for every different cluster deployment
 * The form is found here: https://alexwang19.github.io./

 ## Verify Sysdig Installation